(Click on photos for larger size)

 Only Sara was still living at home at the time.
 Måns was a medical student and he had moved into a student dormitory.
 Those are usually hard to come by, but he had managed.
 John and I went to see his ‘digs’ and, wow!
 He had his own stereo hi-fi system.
 We listened to a Bach organ concerto and we loved it.
 This was indeed very different from the way I lived during mu student days in Lund.

-We were certainly not going to forget about ‘Kulturen’, the wonderful outdoor museum behind the cathedral.
+Per thought we must certainly not forget about ‘Kulturen’, the wonderful outdoor museum behind the cathedral.
 Tha Agrup children grew up with this wonderful museum and I can remember very clearly how Kajsa when she was 3 or 4 wanted to go to Kulturen to sit on Karl XII’s rocking horse.

 just assumed that Margaret and Bert wanted to see a piece of old European history and we took them on a visit.
 I do hope they enjoyed it.

 After this brief but very happy visit with my family in Lund and Skåne, we drove to Stockholm with Margaret and Bert.
 The couple of days in the capital were well appreciated, but unfortunately we had a very unusual heat spell with temperatures up to 35°C, which is almost unheard of in Stockholm and even in Skåne in the very south.